 spiny - Graphics ((and coding advice))

-I hope you guys enjoy this and to tempt you further here is our theme tune by Cornervizion...
+I hope you guys enjoy this, and to tempt you further, here is our theme tune by Cornervizion...

-The box is strong and rich in colour and content.
-Inside, is a manual, floppy disk, and poster that doubles as a huge map.
-Geeks rejoice for we have trinkets: stickers and a badge I must remember to wear down the pub!
+The box is excellent: it's strong, sturdy and boasts a rich, colourful design.
+Inside is a manual, a floppy, and a poster that doubles as a huge map.
+Geeks rejoice, for we have trinkets: stickers and a badge I must remember to wear down the pub.
 Seriously, I hope we get more boxed Atari ST games soon.
 Well done to all involved.
+Pop over to Bitmap Soft and treat yourself to the latest Atari ST game release by Bitmap Soft.

 - Production Credits -